 First, I have my students circle the question marks.
 Each question mark represents a question that they must respond to.
 They are easy to spot, and once they’re marked in the process, the students can focus on the other sentences in the instruction.

-Third, I teach the students to underline any critical information that they should focus on within the sentences.
-Things like a specific number of something, or a particular character, anything that is beyond general information.
+Third, I teach the students to underline any critical information they should focus on within the sentences, such as a specific number of things, a particular character, or anything beyond general information.

-Finally, I ask my students to check off each item as they include it in their response.
+Finally, I ask my students to check off each item as they include it in their responses.
 This way, they ensure that no part of their answer is missed.

 We always practice this repeatedly with examples from previous years’ assessments or the resources we regularly use in our classroom.